 NOTICES OF MOTION

-Affiliated Clubs shall be entitled to submit notices of motion for inclusion as special business at a General Meeting.
+Affiliated Clubs may submit notices of motion for consideration for inclusion as special business at a General Meeting.
 All notices of motion must be submitted in writing to the Secretary not less than 28 days (excluding receiving date and meeting date) prior to the General Meeting.

-Notices of motion must include a mover and seconder.
+Any business under a notice of motion submitted under Rule 22(a) must be within power of a General Meeting to be included on the agenda at a General Meeting.

 SPECIAL GENERAL MEETINGS

 Special General Meetings May Be Held

-The Board may, whenever it thinks fit, convene a Special General Meeting of the Branch and, where, but for this clause more than 15 months would elapse between Annual General Meetings, shall convene a Special General Meeting before the expiration of that period.
+The Board may, whenever it thinks fit, convene a SGM of the Branch and, where, but for this clause more than 15 months would elapse between AGMs, shall convene a Special General Meeting before the expiration of that period.

 Requisition of Special General Meetings

-The Secretary shall on the requisition in writing of 50 percent of Affiliated Clubs convene a Special General Meeting.
+The Secretary shall on the requisition in writing of 50 percent of Affiliated Clubs convene a SGM.

-The number or percentage of Members who can requisition a Special General Meeting can be varied.
+The number or percentage of Members who can requisition a SGM can be varied.

-The requisition for a Special General Meeting shall state the object(s) of the meeting shall be signed by the appointed Delegates of the Affiliated Clubs making the requisition and be sent to the Branch.
+The requisition for a SGM shall state the object(s) of the meeting shall be signed by the appointed Delegates of the Affiliated Clubs making the requisition and be sent to the Branch.
 The requisition may consist of several documents in a like form, each signed by one or more of the Delegates making the requisitions.

-If the Secretary does not cause a Special General Meeting to be held within one month after the date on which the requisition is sent to the Branch, the Affiliated Clubs making the requisition may convene a Special General Meeting to be held not later than three months after that date.
+If the Secretary does not cause a SGM to be held within one month after the date on which the requisition is sent to the Branch, the Affiliated Clubs making the requisition may convene a SGM to be held not later than three months after that date.

-A Special General Meeting convened by the Affiliated Clubs under this Constitution shall be convened in the same manner, or as nearly as possible as that, in which meetings are convened by the Board.
+A SGM convened by the Affiliated Clubs under this Constitution shall be convened in the same manner, or as nearly as possible as that, in which meetings are convened by the Board.

 PROCEEDINGS AT GENERAL MEETINGS